bentoml/BentoML/docs/source/guides/distributed-services.rst

       project: gallery
     ...

+You can then :doc:`containerize it as a Docker image </guides/containerization>` or deploy it to `BentoCloud <https://www.bentoml.com/>`_.

 Deploy distributed Services
 ---------------------------

-Deploying a project with distributed Services in BentoML is similar to deploying a single Service, with nuances in setting custom configurations.
+Deploying a project with distributed Services to BentoCloud is similar to deploying a single Service, with nuances in setting custom configurations.

 To set custom configurations for each, we recommend you use a separate configuration file and reference it in the BentoML CLI command or Python API for deployment.

-The following is an example file that defines some custom configurations for both Services in the BentoControlNet project.
+The following is an example file that defines some custom configurations for the above two Services.
 You set configurations of each Service in the ``services`` field.
 Refer to :doc:`/bentocloud/how-tos/create-deployments` to see the available configuration fields.

 .. code-block:: yaml